Bringing your family

 Certain nationalities who have a visa for more than six months must register with the Police.

-Your dependants must apply for a visa either at the same time as you or once you have already been granted a Tier 4 visa.
+Your dependants must apply for a visa either at the same time as you or once you have already been granted a Student visa.

-If your dependants are outside the UK they can apply up to 3 months before your programme start date, or up to 3 months before their intended date of travel to the UK (whichever is later).
+If your dependants are outside the UK they can apply up to 6 months before your programme start date.

-If you are making an application to extend or switch your Tier 4 visa in the UK, your dependants must either apply at the same time as you, or wait until your new leave has been granted.
+If you are making an application to extend or switch your Student visa in the UK, your dependants must either apply at the same time as you, or wait until your new leave has been granted.
 They must also apply before their current visa expires.

 How to apply